HP Omen Review: A Slim, Sophisticated Gaming Machine

 Suddenly, it seems as though every PC manufacturer in the country is pushing a gaming laptop or two.
-Maybe it’s because of recent advancements in mobile graphics capabilities, or maybe it’s because there’s only so far you can go in the thin-and-light category.
+Maybe it’s because of recent advancements in mobile graphics capabilities, or perhaps it’s because there’s only so far you can go in the thin-and-light category.
 Either way, we’re glad to see the comeback of powerful machines.
-HP seems to agree, but unlike some other products we’ve seen of late, the HP Omen is really trying to be the best of both worlds.
+HP seems to agree, but unlike some other products we’ve seen of late, the HP Omen is trying to be the best of both worlds.

 The HP Omen comes in a distinctive trapezoidal box with a graphic printed sleeve.
 The laptop is nestled under a foam-padded lid, and the charger and bundled USB Ethernet adapter fit into a cavity below it.
 The Omen itself follows the same design cues, with a wide top and sides that taper down and inwards to meet a much smaller base.

 The Omen’s lid is matte black metal with a pattern of embossed triangles.
 It looks great at first, but the tiny indentations quickly fill up with dust.
-Hewlett Packard’s name is spelt out in bold, off-centre lettering.
+Hewlett Packard’s name is spelled out in bold, off-center lettering.
 The other thing you’ll notice at once is the bright metallic hinge, which protrudes a little from the back and has a unique burnt effect on the ends.
 Flipping the Omen over, you’ll see that HP has paid just as much attention to the design of the bottom.
 There’s a huge vent in the same triangular pattern and large rubber legs that seem to encircle the entire device.

 The keyboard has a standard layout with an additional column of programmable shortcut keys on the left.
 Sadly, the available space wasn’t used to make the core layout any better, so you’ll have to deal with a ridiculously squashed arrow cluster.

-HP has made some interesting choices in order to balance power, physical design, cooling, weight, and maybe to some extent, cost.
+HP has made some interesting choices to balance power, physical design, cooling, weight, and maybe to some extent, cost.
 The CPU is a pretty high-end Intel Core i7-4720HQ – the same as we saw in the MSI GT80 2QE Titan SLI.
 It runs at 2.26GHz with the ability to turbo up to 3.6GHz for short bursts.
 The four cores support Hyper-Threading for a total of eight concurrent threads.